Skip to main content

 How Do These Laws Define the Boundaries of Wellness Programs?

-A health-contingent program, conversely, requires you to meet a specific health outcome, such as achieving a certain or cholesterol level, to earn a reward.
+A health-contingent program, conversely, requires you to meet a specific health outcome, such as achieving a certain blood pressure or cholesterol level, to earn a reward.
 It is here that the ADA’s influence is most pronounced.

 For a health-contingent program to be permissible, it must offer a “reasonable alternative standard” for individuals whose medical condition makes achieving the outcome difficult or inadvisable.
 This provision ensures the program does not discriminate against individuals based on their underlying physiology.
 The ADA further insists that any program involving medical inquiries must be truly voluntary, a standard the Equal Employment Opportunity Commission (EEOC) has clarified through guidance on the permissible limits of financial incentives.